Renault taps Logan creator for $5,500 India car

 Renault-Nissan's scramble to field cut-price Indian vehicles follows several false starts in the country.

 While the original Logan caught on unexpectedly in Europe, Indian consumers were not seduced.
-Renault scrapped a production venture with Mahindra & Mahindra (MAHM.NS) in 2008, then discussed plans with Bajaj (BAJA.NS) to build an ultra-cheap car to counter Tata Motors' (TAMO.NS) $3,000 Nano.
+Renault scrapped a production venture with Mahindra & Mahindra in 2008, then discussed plans with Bajaj to build an ultra-cheap car to counter Tata Motors' $3,000 Nano.

 That project was abandoned last year, as the Nano itself fell far short of Tata's sales objectives.

 Finally, Detourbet was tapped once again for what, given his age, might be his last major overseas assignment for Renault.
-The new program could launch its first car in late 2014, he said.
+The new programme could launch its first car in late 2014, he said.

 "We're about where we were two years before the Logan launch, in a race against time to prove feasibility," he added, insisting that "nothing's been decided yet".